-Of course, it’s great as is or with a sprinkle of vegan chez but that’s just a blank canvas for you to work with.
-There’s the classic chili mac that only requires you to boil up some pasta and then mix in your chili and a touch of vegan cheez if you’d like.
+Of course, it’s great as is or with a sprinkle of vegan chez – but that’s just a blank canvas for you to work with.
+There’s the classic chili mac that only requires you to boil up some pasta, mix in the chili and add a touch of vegan cheez (if you’d like).
 You can bake the finished recipe under a layer of cornbread to create the perfect casserole and it’s great in quesadillas or tacos too.

 I always have a few cans of vegan chili in my pantry for the nights that I’m too tired to make dinner.
 My favorite default dinner is chili chez dip with micro thin tortilla chips.
 It can cheer me up after a hard day and it goes great with a margarita.